lorniu/raq.el/README.md

   :timeout 0.9 :retry 5)

-;; Use :filter to provide logic as every chunk back (for stream feature) (pdd "https://httpbin.org/post"
+;; Use :filter to provide logic as every chunk back (for stream feature) ;; It is a function with no arguments, or headers, or headers and process as arguments (pdd "https://httpbin.org/post"
   :data '(("key" . "value"))
   :filter (lambda () (message "%s" (buffer-size)))